bueltge/customizer-sandbox/readme.md

 ## Other Notes
 ###Crafted by [Inpsyde](http://inpsyde.com) · Engineering the web since 2006.###
-Yes, we also run that [marketplace for premium WordPress plugins and themes](http://marketpress.com).
+We realize your WordPress project.
+But yes, we also run that [marketplace for premium WordPress plugins and themes](http://marketpress.com).

 ### Bugs, technical hints or contribute
 Please give me feedback, contribute and file technical bugs on this